comp-bio-hdv/Data-Availability/README.md

-# Materials referred to in Data Accessibility section of our paper titled "The bioinformatics of the finding that the hepatitis delta virus RNA editing mechanism by a conformational switch exists in genotype 7 in addition to genotype 3"
+# Materials referred to in Data Accessibility section of our paper entitled "The bioinformatics of the finding that the hepatitis delta virus RNA editing mechanism by a conformational switch exists in genotype 7 in addition to genotype 3"

 The archive *__HDVDB.tar__* includes raw data of the 512 HDV strains of various genotypes which appear in the HDV database in the Technical University of Munich (HDVdb).
-Our research was performed over these strains after readying them to fit our search methodology as detailed in the paper (we used the files with *1_* prefix which are one-liners).
+Our research was performed over these strains after preparing them to fit our search methodology as detailed in the paper (we used the files with *1_* prefix which are one-liners).

 For convenience, the below installation and execution instructions are also provided in *__README.pdf__* in the repository.